sfhansen/mse246_project/reports/final_report.md

 #####Distribution of Resampled Training AUC, Sensitivity, and Specificity

-To examine the spread of **training** area under the ROC curve, sensitivity, and specificity across model types, we leverage the resampled data generated during the cross-validation of model fitting to plot their respective distributions.
+To examine the spread of **training** area under the ROC curve, sensitivity, and specificity across model types, we leveraged the resampled data generated during the cross-validation of model fitting to plot their respective distributions.
 In the following plot, we observe that the GBM classifier has the highest median AUC, sensitivity, and specificity,